Home · Blog · Economics & Policy · · Updated Nov 28, 2025 · 6 min read

 It maintains economic equilibrium by stabilizing XOR’s price, building reserves, and funding development through the Economic Growth Fund (EGF).

 TBCD remains an active on-chain asset within the SORA network.
-It can be traded on Polkaswap, used as collateral on Kensetsu, and continues to function as a governance-controlled reserve instrument tied to the Token Bonding Curve.
+It remains tradable on Polkaswap, usable as collateral on Kensetsu, and continues to function as a governance-controlled reserve instrument tied to the token bonding curve.

 Core Properties